kdechant/eamon/ADVENTURE-DESIGN.md

 yarn test
 ```

-Note: A couple of the tests can be a bit finicky and produce false positives.
-If you get a sporadic error, try running the tests again.

 Tests can also be run one file at a time, which is much faster than running the whole suite.
 To run a single test, append a filename to the command, like this:

 ```